-eather is used to make many products, including shoes, jackets, handbags, and couches.
-It is tough and fashionable.
-Real leather is made from the skin of animals like cows, buffalo, pigs, and alligators.
+eather is a highly desirable material.
+It is used to make everything from jackets and handbags to couches.
+It is tough, fashionable, and distinctive.

+Real leather is made from the skin of animals.
+Most commonly, it comes from animals like cows, buffalo, pigs, and alligators.

 Leather has its critics.
 Animal rights groups protest the killing of animals to make leather.
-Also, raising cows requires large amounts of water and land.
-Cows also produce a fair amount of methane.
+Also, the cattle industry-one of the main sources of leather-has come under fire.
+Raising cows requires large amounts of water and land.
+Cows also produce a fair amount of methane-a greenhouse gas that contributes to climate change.
+In fact, it is estimated that cows and other farm animals produce about 14 percent of human-caused greenhouse gas emissions.

-This has sent scientists searching for new ways to make leather-like materials.
-Mycoworks may have a solution.
-This company has developed a process that uses mushrooms to make a material that closely imitates the look and feel of leather.
+This has sent innovators searching for new ways to make leather-like materials.
+A California-based biotech company may have a solution.
+Mycoworks has developed a process that uses mushrooms to make a material that closely imitates the look and feel of leather.

 To make their mushroom leather, Mycoworks grows mycelium cells.
 These are the thin thread-like cells that make up a mushroom.
-The cells are grown in a 3-D structure that is specially engineered to make the mycelium threads become densely intertwined.
+In this case, the cells aren't grown into a mushroom shape.
+They are grown in a 3-D structure that is specially engineered to make the mycelium threads become densely intertwined.
 This causes them to form a tough material that has the strength and durability of traditional leather.
 Mycoworks calls their product Fine Mycelium.

 Fine Mycelium can be grown in trays in a matter of weeks.
-It can be grown into different shapes and sizes.
-Once done growing, it is tanned to make it look and feel like animal leather.
+It can be grown into different shapes and sizes as desired.
+Once the Fine Mycelium has finished growing, it is tanned to make it look and feel like animal leather.
 It has a flexible grainy surface like real leather.

+The product is so good that luxury fashion brand Hermés has made a line of expensive handbags using Fine Mycelium.
 Mycoworks also points out their product is sustainable and won't contribute to climate change because it is carbon-neutral.

-One problem with Mycoworks' mushroom leather is that it is currently still very expensive.
+One problem with Mycoworks

+mushroom leather is that it is currently still very expensive.
 It is used mainly in high-fashion products like handbags that cost over a thousand dollars.